Picture an Online Degree at Your Own Pace

 Going to College and Working Full Time

-When Elanna Rubenstein ’20G decided to go back to school, she knew finding an online master's program was her only option.
-As a coverage producer for a major sports network, she said her job is fun but demanding.
-“Our mission is to serve sports fans anytime, anywhere,” she said.
+When Elanna Rubenstein ’20G decided to go back to school, they knew finding an online master's program was their only option.
+As a coverage producer for a major sports network, Rubenstein said their job is fun but demanding.
+“Our mission is to serve sports fans anytime, anywhere,” they said.
 “That means working nights, weekends and holidays.”

-After a coworker shared her positive experience at SNHU, Rubenstein enrolled in the online master's in communication and found she could fit her classwork in on her schedule, regardless of how it looked that week.
+After a coworker shared her positive experience at SNHU, Rubenstein enrolled in the online master's in communication and found they could fit their classwork in on their schedule, regardless of how it looked that week.

-“I know my work-life balance during (football) season is a lot different than the off-season, so learning to balance school during long work weeks was a challenge at first,” she said.
-But she adjusted accordingly and passed in assignments at times that made sense for her – even if it was early in the morning while she was traveling for a big game.
+“I know my work-life balance during (football) season is a lot different than the off-season, so learning to balance school during long work weeks was a challenge at first,” they said.
+But they adjusted accordingly and passed in assignments at times that made sense for them — even if it was early in the morning while they were traveling for a big game.

 “For anyone that is thinking about going back to school but not sure if they can manage it, I always say: Take the jump,” Rubenstein said.
 “Going back to school was not only the best decision for my professional growth, but I felt a personal growth that I am not sure I would have found otherwise.”

-Finishing a Bachelor's Degree Faster at an Online College
+Finishing a Bachelor's Degree Faster at an Online University

-Learning how many credits you’ll need to graduate is crucial when it comes to mapping out your college timeline – as is deciding how many classes you can take per term.
-And, if you already accumulated credits at another college, be sure to find a transfer-friendly university that counts them toward your current experience.
+Learning how many credits you’ll need to graduate is crucial when it comes to mapping out your college timeline — as is deciding how many classes you can take per term.
+And, if you already earned credits at another college, be sure to find a transfer-friendly program that counts them toward your current experience.

 Latisha Aguilar ’21 attended college after high school, but she wasn’t sure what type of career she wanted to pursue.
-Now, after becoming a mother to a child with special needs and gaining professional experience working with children, she's set her sights on an eventual role as a middle school guidance counselor.
+After becoming a mother to a child with special needs and gaining professional experience working with children, she set her sights on an eventual role as a middle school guidance counselor.

 Aguilar transferred almost 90 credits from previous experiences to SNHU and got right to work finishing her bachelor’s degree in psychology with a concentration in child and adolescent development.
-The 8-week bachelor degree course terms and flexible coursework schedules – along with the credits transferred – allowed her to move faster through the program than she anticipated.
+The 8-week bachelor degree course terms and flexible coursework schedules — along with the credits transferred — allowed her to finish her bachelor's degree faster than she anticipated.

 So, she doubled up and finished her bachelor’s in two years — all while raising four children and working full-time as an interventions behavioral specialist.
 “I’m just grateful because I feel like I'm just another step forward to reaching my goal,” Aguilar said.